-In the fourth quarter of 2020, the average electricity spot price, excluding capacity prices, decreased by 2.3% to RUB 1,204 (1,232) per MWh in the first price zone and increased by 1.1% to RUB 825 (817) in the second price zone.
-The spot price in the Urals hub decreased marginally and was RUB 1,074 (1,081) per MWh.
-In 2020, the average electricity spot price, excluding capacity prices, was RUB 1,220 (1,289) per MWh in the first price zone and RUB 873 (892) in the second price zone.
-The spot price in the Urals hub was RUB 1,068 (1,117) per MWh.
+In the first quarter of 2021, the average electricity spot price, excluding capacity prices, increased by 11% to RUB 1,360 (1,222) per MWh in the first price zone and by 1% to RUB 918 (907) in the second price zone.
+The spot price in the Urals hub increased and was RUB 1,158 (1,068) per MWh.

-The Russian Government increased the gas price by 1.4% in July 2019 and by 3% in August 2020.
+The Russian Government increased the gas price by 3% in August 2020.
+Fortum estimates the gas price to be increased by 4% in July 2021.

 In addition, thermal power plants are entitled to clearly higher CSA payments starting approximately six years after commissioning (see tables below).
 In 2021, an increase in CSA payments is expected for three units of Fortum’s Russia segment’s generation fleet and one unit of Fortum’s Uniper segment’s generation fleet.
-After the CSA period ends, units can receive CCS payments from CCS auctions.
+After the CSA period ends, the units can receive CCS payments from CCS auctions.

-In June 2019, Fortum won the right to build 5.6 MW of solar capacity in a CSA auction, in addition to the 110 MW won in June 2018.
-The power plants will receive a guaranteed CSA price for a period of 15 years, corresponding to approximately RUB 14,000 per MWh and RUB 15,000 per MWh, respectively.
-These plants are to be commissioned during 2021-2022.
+In June 2018 and 2019, Fortum won the right to build 110 MW and 6 MW of solar capacity in CSA auctions.
+The power plants will receive a guaranteed CSA price for a period of 15 years, corresponding to approximately RUB 15,000 per MWh and RUB 14,000 per MWh, respectively.
+78 MW of the capacity is expected to be commissioned in the fourth quarter of 2021 and the remaining part in the second half of 2022.